KonnexionsGmbH/db_seeder/README.md

 ### <a name="database_schema"></a> 2.1 Database Schema

-The underlying database schema is defined in a JSON-based parameter file and the associated program code is generated and compiled with the script `run_db_seeder_generate_schema`.
+The underlying database schema is defined in a JSON-based parameter file and the associated program code is generated and compiled with the script `scripts/run_db_seeder_generate_schema`.
 To validate the database schema in the JSON parameter file, the JSON schema file `db_seeder_schema.schema.json` in the directory `src/main/resources` is used.

 #### 2.1.1 Structure of the Database Schema Definition File